ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: Ubuntu 18.04.4 or something similar.
 ## Installing GCC, G++ & Make
-GNU compiler collection (GCC) is a collection of compilers for programming such as C++, C, Objective-C, Java, and Fortran.
-The GNU provide the optimising compiler for C++ which is known as g++. 'make' is a tool to help build programs.
+GCC is a compiler used for C language compilation whereas g++ is a compiler used for C++ programming language & 'make' is a tool to help build programs.
 To install them, run the following command in a terminal:
 ```
 sudo apt install build-essential
 ```